Trial of Claudine de Culam

 Claudine de Culam (c.
 1584/1585 – 1601) was a 16-year-old French girl tried and hanged for allegedly committing the act of bestiality with a dog in Rognon, France.

-Criminal proceedings against Claudine de Culam

 Accusation and arrest

 On 7 September 1601, following a complaint from the public prosecutor of Rozay-en-Brie, the judge and the mayor of Rozay-en-Brie summoned Claudine to appear before them.
 She refused to voluntarily appear, so the court officers brought her into custody.
 The formal charge was carnal cohabitation with a dog.

 When questioned about her name, age, and occupation, Claudine stated that her name was Claudine de Culam, a 16-year-old maid serving the prior of Revecourt.
 She also disclosed that she had been providing service to the prior for four years.
 The authorities asked her if she had carnal intercourse with a black-spotted white dog, which was shown to her.
 She replied that she did not know what that meant, and was taken to prison.